The Zakharov system in dimension $d \geqslant 4$: Local bilinear estimates in the endpoint case

 \section{Local bilinear estimates in the endpoint case}

-In this section, we deal with the endpoint case $(s,\ell) = (\frac{d-3}{2}, \frac{d-4}{2})$ and establish bilinear estimates which include dispersive norms on the right hand side.
-We start with an improvement of Theorem \ref{thm:main bilinear schro} in the endpoint case.
+In this section, we deal with the endpoint case $(s,\ell) = (\frac{d-3}{2}, \frac{d-4}{2})$ and establish bilinear estimates which include both dispersive norms and a slightly weaker frequency summation on the right hand side.
+Define the norms